olliesharp5/green-thumb/README.md

     - Develop a mobile app to provide users with easy access to all website features on the go.
     - Include features like plant care reminders, a plant identification tool, and the ability to purchase products and book services from the app.

-11. **Additional functionality in gardener reviews:**
-      - Include further CRUD functionality to gardener reviews.
-Currently only admins can amend these feedbacks in the admin panel.
-I would like to add further functionality to do this in the front end as i have done for the reviews on products.

 ## Web Marketing